civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: Redermination of the city style when setting the civilization in HotSeat
 Fixed: Strange tile visibility patterns in HotSeat mode
 Fixed: Enabled the end turn button when unblanking the screen in HotSeat mode
-Fixed: Blank the interface when loadeding a saved hot seat game
+Fixed: Blank the interface when loading a saved hot seat game
 Fixed: Recipients of messages
 Fixed: Increased animation queue to 12, making unit-in-wrong-place bug less likely
 Fixed: Cities do not revolt twice in a row